-Figure 5 shows significant cost savings from the switching from natural gas to bioenergy with the commissioning of the Bioenergy Plant in FY2011.
-Over the past 5 years, the Bioenergy Plant has helped UNBC avoid \$2,828,000 worth of natural gas and carbon offset purchases.
+5 shows significant cost savings from the switching from natural gas to bioenergy with the commissioning of the Bioenergy Plant in FY2011.
+Since FY2010, UNBC has avoided \$1,480,000 worth of heat costs, primarily due to the fuel switching from natural gas to bioenergy with the commissioning of the Bioenergy Plant.

-Figure 4 - Historical and Projected Annual Bioenergy and Natural Gas Consumption
+Figure 4 - Historical Annual Bioenergy and Natural Gas Consumption

-Figure 5 - Historical and Projected Annual Heat and Natural Gas Costs
+Figure 5 - Historical Annual Heat and Natural Gas Costs